gallolopez1/zookeepr/README.md

 # Zookeepr

 ## User Story
-`AS A small business owner
-I WANT to be able to write and save notes
-SO THAT I can organize my thoughts and keep track of tasks I need to complete`
+`Here's the scenario: the local zoo has received funding to build a new online catalog, and they've asked you to create a web server for a front-end application they’re developing, called Zoo Keepr.
+This site’s data will be stored on the server you create.
+This will allow animal enthusiasts to access the data from different locations and browsers without needing to download it to their device.`

 ## Instructions
-Create a web server using the Express.js framework and add it to a front-end application that the local zoo is developing, called Zoo Keepr.
-The site’s data will live on the server you build so that anyone can access it without having to download it.
-You’ll also deploy your application to Heroku, a cloud application platform that allows you to deploy applications with servers to a webpage.
+* Set up and run a Node.js web server using Express.js

+* Handle two types of GET requests using parameters

+* Make the application production-ready and deploy it on Heroku

 ## Built With
 * JS
+* Heroku

 ## Links
 * 🌎 [Live Github Page](https://git.heroku.com/murmuring-bastion-49339.git/)